Butt4cak3/TogetherTubeNightmode/README.md

 ### Chrome Web Store

-The extension can be found on the [Chrome Web Store](https://chrome.google.com/webstore/detail/togethertube-nightmode/kocieahmdookcllooghinfmccikjfdmh)!
+The extension can be found on the [Chrome Web Store](https://chrome.google.com/webstore/detail/togethertube-nightmode/kocieahmdookcllooghinfmccikjfdmh) and [Firefox Add-ons](https://addons.mozilla.org/de/firefox/addon/togethertube-nightmode/)!

 ### Manual installation
 You can download the newest version as a .crx file from the [Releases](https://github.com/Butt4cak3/TogetherTubeNightmode/releases) page.
 To install it, simply drag the file into an open browser window.